endiesworld/codes/README.md

 # Testing-Python Projects

-This project contains codes submitted as homework for SW647(Software Testing, Quality Assurance and Maintenance) assignments.
+This project contains codes submitted as homework for SW647(Software Testing, Quality Assurance and Maintenance) assignments

 ## How to use